 Mike Morris has written a brilliant post on the Health Intersections blog about how he got cancer and decided he also was not waiting.
 He created his own integrated digital health dashboard.
 This meant his data held in various types of health records could be consolidated and available in near real-time so that he could work with his oncologist to course-correct in the middle of chemo cycles rather than going through whole chemo cycles and then waiting for a scan.
 He talks about having ‘personalised medicine’ rather than ‘a life of chemo’ and about treatments based on predictive outcomes and trends.
 Sound familiar?

 His story and his efforts to create a better system remind me so much of Nightscout and the open source artificial pancreas community #WeAreNotWaiting.
 His diagram of the protocol treatment chemo cycle showing the 10 minute doctor’s visits followed by the expanse of time between visits where there is no monitoring reminded me a lot of traditional type one diabetes healthcare.
 It is very exciting to see this changing.

 Tidepool: step right up!

-Very interesting news that Tidepool, an open data not-for-profit made up of people who either have type one diabetes or are related to someone who has type one diabetes, is to deliver an officially approved, FDA regulated app based on the DIY tech of Loop.
-The fact that Katie DiSimone and Pete Schwamb have just joined the Tidepool team is fascinating too.
+Very interesting news that Tidepool, an open data not-for-profit made up of people who either have type one diabetes or are related to someone who has type 1 diabetes, is to deliver an officially approved, FDA regulated app based on the DIY tech of Loop.
+The fact that Katie DiSimone and Pete Schwamb have joined the Tidepool team is fascinating too.
 Patients as experts and innovators?
 Absolutely.